hsharrison/experimentator/README.md

  An independent variable (IV) is associated with a `kwarg` input of the function(s) that define a trial.
 If your `run_trial` function is declared as:

-    def run_trial(userdata, target='center', congruent=True)
+    def run_trial(session_data, persistent_data, target='center', congruent=True)

 then your experiment has two IVs, one named `target` and the other named `congruent`.
 Of course, if you don't need to vary a `kwarg` input, you should rely on its default in the method declaration.

-Side note: All callbacks in `experimentator` receive a dict `userdata` as the first argument.
-This is an empty dict at the beginning of every experimental session, but within an experimental session it is persistent.
-Use it to store experimental state, e.g., from trial-to-trial.
+Side note: All callbacks in `experimentator` receive dicts `session_data` and `persistent_data` as positional arguments. `session_data` is an empty dict every time you load the epxeriment from disk, but within an experimental session it is persistent.
+Use it to store experimental state, for example, a session score that persists from trial-to-trial. 'session' in `session_data` does not refer to the experiment section 'session', but rather a session of the Python interpreter. `persistent_data` is a place to store data that will persist over the course of the entire experiment.
+Use it to store, for example, values that you read in from a config file on experiment creation.

 Traditionally, independent variables are categorized as varying over participants (in a _between-subjects_ design) or over trials (in a _within-subjects_ design).
 In reality however, a variable can be associated with any level.
 One variable may change every  trial, another may take on a new value only when the participant comes back for a second session.